bigstepdenmark/HackerNews/README.md

 There will be no changes in the front-end/design, meaning that the design of the front-end will be exactly be the same as the current front-end.

 ##### C. Objectives and success criteria of the project
-__Objectives__&__Success Criteria__  -  is to develop a clear understanding at a high-level how functionality is performed in the current system (HackerNews).
+Objectives & Success Criteria is to develop a clear understanding at a high-level how functionality is performed in the current system (HackerNews).
 This also includes an understanding of the various use case scenarios and what functionality is required to complete each use case.
 “Leverage the information that is already available from HackerNews”.
 One very important objective is that team members are working together and, there is an continouous communication so that there is provided trust between developers, concerns to be addressed, and ideas to be discussed.

 A documented inventory of current requirements and functionality including non-functional requirements.
 It also important that there is an functioning team, where the level of productivity is high, therefore there are rolles giving to each member of the team and these roles has to be taken very seriously.
 The team work is a key factor to get the project up and running.